razanmaljuhani/Artificial-Intelligence-II/README.md

 # CS432-Artificial-Intelligence-II
+The course provided by FCIT.
-Digital Image Processing and Machine learning approaches
+latest advances techniues in AI including Digital Image Processing, Computer Vision, as well as Machine learning approaches and programming using MATLAB.